luissilva1044894/hirez-api-docs/api/README.md

 Sessions have expirations and must be recreated afterward, expirations do not affect existing Sessions.

-Each session lasts for 15 minutes without activity (In other words, only when idle for 15 minutes).
-Each API call “resets the clock” .
+Each session lasts for 15 minutes without activity (In other words, only when idle for 15 minutes).<br/>Each API call “resets the clock” .
 Sessions return an `timestamp` field indicating when a Session  was acquired.

 However, you should build your applications in such a way that they are resilient to Session authentication failures.
 In other words, an application capable of refreshing Sessions should not need to know how long a Session will live.
 Rather, it should be prepared to deal with the Session becoming invalid at any time.